zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 This articel is not a 100%-original walkthrough, but a derivative design and implementation, inspired by [Spencer Carli](https://medium.com/@spencer_carli) and some other open-source implementations.

+All code snippets shown in this article are from public open-source projects.
+The proprietary part would not be provided here.

 * 1.2 Tech Stack

 Meteor web tech stack is a very mature web full stack solution.
 In the Meteor land we're used to luxuries like automatically synced data, or being able to write database queries using the same syntax on the client and server.
 You maybe have not heard Meteor before, but the successor of Meteor, Apollo, is widely known for the popular GraphQL.
 It gives you a lot more control, but also requires you to write a lot of this logic yourself.